Advice from Upperclass International Students

-Andy Wood (Andy is a Senior at Westmont and an English major.
+Andy Wood (Andy is a graduate of Westmont and an English major.
 He grew up in Ometepec, Mexico, as a missionary kid.
 He loved his childhood.
 While living in Santa Barbara has been very different than he was accustomed to, he has grown to appreciate and love the culture and place of Westmont.
 He’s so happy you’re here.)

 Things that could help you that helped me—

 • Be yourself!
 Don't be afraid to share stories about your life and your culture; most people love hearing about your experience.